 The most CPU intensive task in Adobe Premiere Pro is rendering your files once all your edits are complete.
 This is a highly multi-threaded process so a CPU that emphasizes cores over speed will work best here.
 This means choosing a CPU with at least 12-cores.
-Intel’s i9 10920X with 12 cores running at 3.5GHz is a good choice.
+Intel’s i7 12700K with 12 cores running at 3.6GHz is a good choice.

 You will get better performance with more cores, however Adobe Premiere Pro’s rendering efficiency starts to drop off after 12 cores.
-For example, the 18-core Intel 10980XE will render the same file 10-15% faster than Intel’s i9 10920X with 12 cores however it is also over $500 more expensive.
+For example, the 18-core Intel 10980XE will render the same file only 10-15% faster than the 12-core Intel i9 10920X even though it has 50% more cores.

 Choosing the right CPU therefore is a balance of rendering speed on the one hand and how valuable your time is on the other.
-Intel’s 10920X provides the best balance of value and rendering speed.
+Intel’s 12700K provides the best balance of value and rendering speed.
 If your time is valuable or you are constantly coming up against deadlines, a CPU with more cores will render your files more quickly and should pay for itself faster.
-That means the Intel i9 10980XE.
+That means the Intel i9 12900K.